discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 - A good rule of thumb is to extract any logic that becomes relatively complex into dedicated objects.
 They can be models, PORO, actions, etc. Just don’t try to always pack everything into the service itself.
 - Likewise, avoid utility methods in a service.
 A service should only have step definitions.
 If some processing is needed, then it can probably be done in a contract, an action or extracted somewhere else.
 - If an action is pretty complex (it has a lot of edge cases or several branching statements, for example), test it in isolation instead of testing it directly in the service specs.
 Then in the service specs, just ensure that action is properly called.
 - When defining a method for a step, don’t provide default parameters, the framework won’t allow it.
-If you need a default value for something, it’s probably best to declare it in the contract.
+If you need a default value for something, it’s probably best to declare it in a contract.
 - Try to follow the steps order when writing your methods or your tests.

 # Debugging